Ginuwine: Music

-Ginuwine's sixth album entitled A Man's Thoughts, was released on June 23, 2009.
+Ginuwine's sixth album, entitled A Man's Thoughts, was released on June 23, 2009.
 The album was produced by The Underdogs, B Cox, Timbaland, The Runners, Johnta Austin, Oak and Polow Da Don.
 The album includes guests appearances from Brandy, Missy Elliott, Bun B and Timbaland.
 Ginuwine formed a group with Tank and Tyrese named TGT.
 Their first single was a remix of Tank's "Please Don't Go".
 They were supposed to tour but plans fell apart due to conflicting schedules.

-Ginuwine announced on his Myspace Blog on August 21, 2008, that due to label and legal issues, they will not be able to release an official TGT album.
+Ginuwine announced on his Myspace blog on August 21, 2008, that due to label and legal issues, they will not be able to release an official TGT album.
 Ginuwine is the founder and CEO of LoveSong Incorporated, after completing his contract with 550 Music/Epic.
 Ginuwine announced on his Myspace blog on August 21, 2008, that he signed a major label deal with Notifi Records/Warner Brothers.

 Ginuwine introduced producer MELROG and rapper Young Knight a.k.a.
 Knightron on the Back 2 Da Basics album.
 Currently Knightron is working on his own album under Ginuwine's label BAG ENT.
 Ginuwine's seventh studio album, Elgin, was released on Valentine's Day in 2011.

-Ginuwine is currently working on his eighth studio album Same Ol' G...the Bachelor and confirmed that Timbaland and Missy Elliott executive produced the project.
+In 2014 Ginuwine was working on a studio album called Same Ol' G...the Bachelor and confirmed that Timbaland and Missy Elliott were executive producing the project.
+The album was never released.

 TGT

-In 2007, Ginuwine teamed up with Tyrese, and Tank and formed an R&B group among themselves called TGT and have signed to Atlantic Records in 2012.
+In 2007, Ginuwine, Tyrese, and Tank and formed an R&B group called TGT and were signed to Atlantic Records in 2012.
 Their Grammy-nominated debut album Three Kings was released in 2013.
 The first single of the album "Sex Never Felt Better" was released on iTunes on February 14, 2013, for Valentine's Day.